White Slave (film): Plot

 With the help of his sister, Umukai learns the language of Catherine.
 Next, Catherine tells Umukai that she holds him accountable for the death of her parents; he then explains to her that he saw some white people and other natives who were not from his tribe murder her parents.
 In this way, Catherine understands that Umukai was innocent and that she is also in love with Umukai, who agrees to accompany her to the lands of her dead parents.

 When arriving there, Catherine realizes that her uncle and aunt have taken possession of the lands and it is clear to her that they were the assassins in order to keep the lands.
 She enters the room where her uncle and aunt are sleeping and murders them in an act of revenge.
 Umukai sees what Catherine did and comments that the women belonging to the tribe could not kill anyone.
 Not willing to go against his tribe, he had to renounce Catherine's love.
 This caused Catherine to jump off his boat, swim to shore, and turn herself over to the authorities.

 Catherine is prosecuted for the murder at the trial that was used in the framing wraparound.
 Her appointed lawyer states that Catherine is issuing the insanity plea, which the judge accepts.

 After serving her small sentence in an asylum, Catherine leaves the Amazon and returns to London.
-She marries an architect named Armstrong from there, and they have a daughter, but she never manages to forget Umukai, who the narrator claims died of a broken heart.
+She marries an architect named Armstrong from there, and they have a daughter, but she never manages to forget Umukai, who the narrator claims committed suicide by drowning.